bonnyfone/adb-arm/README.md

 This is an *all-in-one* script to build the Android **adb** tool (*v.
 1.0.31*) for **ARM architecture**.
 When executed, the script will download all the necessary files and it will run a custom makefile to build the adb.

+The current script is able to build the latest Android 4 branch.
+Building Android 5 or newer will require further modification.
+Even if old, the binary has been successfully used for installing APK's on Chrome OS 83.

 References
 --